Larissa13/Mac5853/doc/parser.md

 Parser.crawler(self, url, limit=10)
 ```

-Receives a url and returns a list of links (another urls)  present on its html.
+Receives an url and returns a list of links (another urls)  present on its html.

 __Input:__

-    - url (str): a url string.
+    - url (str): an url string.
     - limit (int, 10): a int number, referring to the maximum of links to return.
 Default value: 10.

 __Output:__